Mademoiselle (1966 film)

-Mademoiselle is a 1966 psychological thriller film directed by Tony Richardson.
-Jeanne Moreau plays the title character, a seemingly-respectable schoolteacher in a small French village, who is actually an undetected sociopath.
+Mademoiselle is a 1966 French-British psychological thriller film directed by Tony Richardson, from a screenplay by Marguerite Duras and Jean Genet.
+It stars Jeanne Moreau as the title character, a seemingly-respectable Parisienne schoolteacher in a small French village, who is actually an undetected psychopath.

-A British and French co-production, the film was nominated for the Palme d’Or at the 1966 Cannes Film Festival, and was released theatrically in France on 3 June 1966.
+The film was nominated for the Palme d'Or at the 1966 Cannes Film Festival, and was released theatrically in France on 3 June 1966.
 It won a BAFTA Award for Best Costume Design (for Jocelyn Rickards).
+Upon its premiere, the movie received highly divisive reviews which led to it becoming an overlooked and slightly obscure film.
+Since its initial release, it has been called an underrated and misunderstood masterpiece, with Moreau's acting being described as one of the finest female performances in film history.

 Plot

 In a small French farming village, visiting Italian logger Manou and his son Bruno sleep in a barn.
 Manou's sexual dalliances with the local women arouse the hatred and envy of the male villagers, and the jealous villagers blame him for a spate of recent fires and a flood.
-However, he is innocent; the culprit is the local school teacher, "Mademoiselle", a recent arrival admired by all, but sexually repressed and obsessed with Manou.
+However, he is innocent; the culprit is the local school teacher, only referred to as "Mademoiselle", a recent arrival admired by all, but sexually repressed and obsessed with Manou.
 In a flashback, she sets the first fire accidentally and enjoys watching a shirtless Manou perform heroics.

 Regarded by the villagers as someone of impeccable character and good breeding, in her apartment, behind closed doors, Mademoiselle has city footwear and clothing, and she puts on sexier attire for the occasions when she deliberately creates mayhem in the village.
 The fires and flood are no accident and express her mad passion for Manou, all in an attempt to watch him and to draw his attention to herself.

 In the meantime, Manou's son Bruno has witnessed her sociopathic nature in private and in the classroom, where she initially favours him as a pupil but then begins to verbally abuse him and repeatedly humiliates him.
 He discovers evidence that it is Mademoiselle, not his father, who is responsible for the catastrophes, but as a foreign outsider he stays silent.

 After many livestock are poisoned by Mademoiselle, some of the villagers take the law into their own hands and set off to punish Manou.
-Mademoiselle and Manou have an encounter in the forest, followed by a passionate night of lovemaking, after which she returns to the village, with the appearance of someone who has been raped.
+Mademoiselle and Manou have an encounter in the forest, followed by a passionate night of sex, after which she returns to the village, with the appearance of someone who has been raped.
 The villagers ask her if it was Manou who did this to her, she answers "Yes!" and enters her apartment.
 Then the men of the village find Manou and hack him to death.
 Mademoiselle leaves the village with her crimes not revealed, but Bruno knows and spits at her as she leaves.